Completing the RACGP Fellowship examinations is an important milestone towards a career in general practice

 CCE examiners utilise their knowledge and skills by:

-- Assessing the knowledge and proficiency of candidates at RACGP clinical examinations.
+- Assessing the knowledge and proficiency of candidates at the RACGP Clinical Competency Exam (CCE).

 - Exercising expertise while working alongside peers to assess the competency of candidates in test conditions.